Mizoram Jobs : Mizoram University Recruitment 2025

-Applications are invited for recruitment of various project based positions or jobs in Mizoram University.
+Applications are invited for recruitment of various teaching positions or jobs in Mizoram University.

-Mizoram University is inviting applications from eligible candidates for recruitment to the posts or jobs of Junior Research Fellow (JRF) in the project entitled “Design and Development of FPGA based Brush-less Doubly Fed Reluctance Generator based Wind Energy Conversion System.”
-Mizoram University was created altogether by an Act of Parliament (No. 8 of 2000) and it became functional from 2nd July, 2001.
-The University is located at Aizawl, the capital city of Mizoram and is spread over 978.1988 acres in an area on the outskirts of the city.
+Mizoram University is inviting applications from eligible candidates for recruitment to the posts or jobs of Guest Faculty in Department of Civil Engineering.
+Mizoram University came into being under an Act of Parliament (No. 8 of 2000) .
+It became functional from 2nd July, 2001.
+The University is at Aizawl, the capital city of Mizoram .
+This university is spread over 978.1988 acres in an area on the outskirts of the city.
 Prior to the existence of Mizoram University, the North-Eastern Hill University (NEHU) with headquarters at Shillong was operating a campus in Mizoram.
+Headed by a Pro-Vice Chancellor, the then Mizoram Campus of NEHU consisted of seven Post-Graduate Departments, namely, Economics, Education, English, Forestry, Mizo, Psychology and Public Administration.
+During the last 22 years of its existence, Mizoram University has made considerable progress in terms of infrastructure, academic programmes, manpower and support services.
 Mizoram University was accredited ‘A’ grade by NAAC in 2014 and 2019.
 It was also awarded ISO Certification in 2018.
 The University was ranked as one of the top 100 Universities in India, assessed by the NIRF rankings from 2016 to 2023 under MHRD.
-The University has altogether 40 affiliated colleges and one constituent college.
-It is also one of the pioneering Universities in the country which has successfully implemented the Choice Based Credit System (CBCS) since 2013.
+In the Times Higher Education Impact Rankings 2022, Mizoram University also secured 1st Rank in North-East Region of India.
+It is an eco-friendly University and is also one of the first Universities in the country to run effectively on Solar Power System.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!